itmaybejj/linkpurpose/README.md

       // For these links, only provide the screen reader help text. e.g. '.in-the-news a'
       hideIcon: '',

-      // :not() based selector to ignore.
-      // Identify links directly, e.g. ":not(header a, footer a, .my-ok-link)".
+      // Identify links directly, e.g. "header a, footer a, .my-ok-link".
       // If this is not a valid selector, no links will be flagged.
       ignore: '',